EducationalTestingService/rsmtool/doc/config_rsmeval.rst

 experiment_id
 ~~~~~~~~~~~~~
-An identifier for the experiment that will be used to name the report and all :ref:`intermediate CSV files <intermediate_files_rsmeval>`.
+An identifier for the experiment that will be used to name the report and all :ref:`intermediate files <intermediate_files_rsmeval>`.
 It can be any combination of alphanumeric values, must *not* contain spaces, and must *not* be any longer than 200 characters.

 predictions_file
 ~~~~~~~~~~~~~~~~